Actors

 Highest-Grossing Movies

-While Charlie Sheen is mainly known for his role in Two and a Half Men, he starred in several big box office hits.
-Many of them involved cameos or supporting roles, including Scary Movie 3, his highest-grossing film, which earned $221 million at the box office, as well as a cameo in Due Date, which grossed $212 million, and Scary Movie 4, which grossed $178 million.
+While Charlie Sheen is best known for his role in Two and a Half Men, he also starred in several big box-office hits.
+Many of them involved cameos or supporting roles, including Scary Movie 3, his highest-grossing film, which earned $221 million at the box office; a cameo in Due Date, which grossed $212 million; and Scary Movie 4, which grossed $178 million.

-Some of his more leading roles to make the list include Hot Shots!, which grossed $181 million against a budget of just $26 million, and Platoon, released in 1986, which grossed $139 million with a tiny $6 million budget.
+Some of his more notable roles on the list include Hot Shots!, which grossed $181 million on a $26 million budget, and Platoon, released in 1986, which grossed $139 million on a tiny $6 million budget.
 Platoon produced the highest return on investment during Sheen’s career for any box office hit.

 Here’s a complete list of Charlie Sheen’s ten highest-grossing films: